Kings rally to spoil James’ return to the Lakers’ lineup

 TIP INS

 Kings: Marvin Bagley III took part in his first game since March 15 and scored 11 points in 21 minutes.
-He missed 22 games due to a fractured fourth metacarpal. … F Chimezie Metu took a hard fall to the floor during the second quarter and did not return due to lower back stiffness.
+He missed 22 games due to a fractured fourth metacarpel. … F Chimezie Metu took a hard fall to the floor during the second quarter and did not return due to lower back stiffness. … De’Aaron Fox was out for a fourth game since entering the league’s health and safety protocols.

 UP NEXT